-- 4.5.4 There is a joint accord in place between National Parks England and the Mobile Operators Association which recognises the need to treat the National Parks specially.
-The Accord includes agreement for operators to use mast-sharing, innovative designs or other network solutions and mitigation measures which allow infrastructure to be installed in an environmentally sensitive manner. - 4.5.5 Some types of communication infrastructure benefit from permitted development rights and can be constructed without planning permission provided the Authority approve of its siting and appearance.
+- 4.5.5 Some types of communication infrastructure benefit from permitted development rights and can be constructed without planning permission provided the Authority approve of its siting and appearance.
 The policies of this Local Plan and the Design Guide will be considered when deciding whether the siting and appearance of these proposals is acceptable. - 4.5.6 The International Commission on Non-ionizing Radiation Protection set out acceptable radiation emission levels for communications equipment.
 National Policy requires local planning authorities to accept the health standards of the International Commission.